Oppressive States of America

 patrolling the streets, harassing innocent citizens for arbitrary crimes or by virtue of simply "being there."

-Civil rights have been suspended for the "greater good," and political dissidents are shipped off to concentration camps, never to be seen again.
+Civil rights have been suspended for the "greater good," and political dissidents are shipped off to concentration camps or made to "quietly disappear", never to be seen again

 A La Résistance